 The various actions will be delivered and overseen through the Action Plan for Jobs process and the Department will monitor progress against key performance indicators and work with partners in enterprise to achieve the ambition.

 Marking the half way point of the Statement, 2017 saw the development and organisation of the Mid-term Review.
 In addition, Action 45 of the 2017 Action Plan for Jobs calls for a mid-term review of the NPSE.
 Meetings were the organised and grouped in three pillars; education, state bodies and entrepreneurs with related representative bodies.
 These meetings were held between May and June 2017.
-Of the 96 Actions outlined in the NPSE, 60 have been completed and the remainder are ongoing in nature.
-The findings of this review will be published in Q4 of 2017.
+Of the 96 Actions outlined in the NPSE, 74 have been completed and the remainder are ongoing in nature.

 Read more about the National Entrepreneurship Policy Statement.